23 Sights in Trento, Italy (with Map and Images)

 14. Forte Bus de Vela - Straßensperre Bus de Vela

-The church of Sant'Agata, or church of Sant'Agata e Santa Lucia, is a church in the municipality of Trento, located on top of the Dosso Sant'Agata, above the hamlet of Povo; it is subsidiary of the church of Saints Peter and Andrew in Povo.
+The church of Sant'Agata, or church of Sant'Agata e Santa Lucia, is a church in the municipality of Trento, located on top of the Dosso Sant'Agata, above the hamlet of Povo. it is a subsidiary of the church of Saints Peter and Andrew in Povo.

-The Roncogno battery is one of the Austro-Hungarian fortresses belonging to the Fortress of Trento, near the town of Celva at the Cimirlo pass.
-The fort belongs to the great Austrian fortification system on the Italian border.
+The Roncogno Battery is one of the Austro-Hungarian fortresses that was part of the Fortress of Trento, near the town of Celva at the Cimirlo Pass.
+The fort belongs to the great system of Austrian fortifications on the Italian border.

-The Brusafer battery or also known as the Brusaferro battery is an Austro-Hungarian fortification that is part of the Fortress of Trento.
-The fort belongs to the great Austrian fortification system on the Italian border.
+The Brusafer Battery or also known as the Brusaferro Battery is an Austro-Hungarian fortification that is part of the Fortress of Trento.
+The fort belongs to the great system of Austrian fortifications on the Italian border.

-The city of Trento is home to several buildings with painted facades.
-The use of decorating the facades in the city took inspiration from what happened in Veneto especially in the fifteenth and sixteenth centuries.
+The city of Trento is home to several buildings that feature painted facades.
+The custom of decorating facades in the city was inspired by what was happening in Veneto, especially in the fifteenth and sixteenth centuries.

 22. Palazzo Trentini

-Palazzo Trentini is a palace located in Trento, in via Manci, built in the mid-eighteenth century by the family of the barons Trentini.
-The building houses the Council of the Autonomous Province of Trento.
+Palazzo Trentini is a palace located in Trento, in Via Manci, built in the mid-eighteenth century by the family of the barons of Trentini.
+The building is the seat of the Council of the Autonomous Province of Trento.

 Share